 These swelling attacks occur because HAE affects how the immune system controls vascular permeability.
 HAE is caused by a deficiency or dysfunction in the gene encoding the protein C1-esterase inhibitor (C1-INH), which plays a central role in regulation of parts of the immune system.
 People living with HAE therefore have abnormal levels of functional C1-INH in their bloodstream, intermittently causing increased levels of the mediator bradykinin.
 Bradykinin promotes swelling by increasing the leakage of fluid through blood vessel walls to body tissues.

-The hallmark of HAE is frequent and unpredictable swelling attacks, which can occur in the face, extremities, genitals, abdomen and airways.1 The median age of onset of HAE is 12-years old2 and as a rare, genetic disease (affecting an estimated 1 in 50,000 individuals worldwide3), only children of people living with HAE are routinely tested for HAE.
+The hallmark of HAE is frequent and unpredictable swelling attacks, which can occur in the face, extremities, genitals, abdomen and airways.1 The median age of onset of HAE is 12 years old2 and as a rare, genetic disease (affecting an estimated one in 50,000 individuals worldwide3), only children of people living with HAE are routinely tested for HAE.

 It is estimated that about 20% of patients with HAE do not have any family members who have HAE.
 These patients are thought to be the first people in their line of inheritance to have the genetic abnormality.
 This is called a de novo mutation.
 For these patients, HAE is not always diagnosed from the start and can be mistaken for acute allergic reactions and/or anaphylaxis.4 As this is a rare disease, the abdominal attacks of swelling and excruciating pain can be mistaken by emergency services for appendicitis and result in unnecessary emergency surgery.
 To avoid misdiagnosis at emergency services, patients often bring a letter explaining their HAE diagnosis, allowing them to receive appropriate care.